-- It is important that you get an adequate amount of calcium, as it is essential to maintaining your bones and plays critical roles in nerve transmission, muscle contraction, and your cardiovascular system.
+- Health benefits of calcium: It is important that you get an adequate amount of calcium, as it is essential to maintaining your bones and plays critical roles in nerve transmission, muscle contraction, and your cardiovascular system.
 In fact, getting sufficient calcium each day (1,000 to 1,200 mg for adults) may decrease your risk of dying from cardiovascular disease.
 For details, see What It Does.

-- You may already get enough calcium in your diet from dairy, beans, green-leafy vegetables, and other foods.
+- Good sources of calcium: You may already get enough calcium in your diet from dairy, beans, green-leafy vegetables, and other foods.
 In fact, with the exception of girls ages 9 to 18, most individuals take in enough calcium from what they eat.
 For the recommended intakes of calcium and to learn how much you may already get from food, see What to Consider When Using.

-- If you're not getting enough calcium from your diet, supplements can help.
+- Safety and side effects of calcium supplements: If you're not getting enough calcium from your diet, supplements can help.
 Calcium supplements have shown some modest benefits for postmenopausal women, particularly those on hormonal therapy after hysterectomy (see What It Does).
 But be careful!
 Calcium from supplements may increase the risk of heart attack and stroke if you get too much from supplements (generally over 1,000 mg per day) or if you already get at least 805 mg of calcium from your diet.
 Calcium supplements also increase the risk of kidney stones in postmenopausal women.
 See Concerns and Cautions for more information.

 - How much calcium to take?
 Since you can't absorb more than about 500 mg of calcium at a time, consider limiting intake from supplements to 500 mg or less at a time and, certainly, no more than 1,000 mg total per day.
 Also, be sure you are getting enough vitamin D, as it is necessary for your body to absorb and utilize calcium from both foods and supplements and may reduce some of the risks associated with calcium supplements.
 Vitamin D is in many of the supplements tested in this Review.
 For extensive information about vitamin D, see the Vitamin D Supplements Review.